 (Offered as ENGL 282 and FAMS 215.)
 For better or worse, U.S. broadcast television is a cultural form that is not commonly associated with knowledge.
 This course will take what might seem a radical counter-position to such assumptions--looking at the ways television teaches us what it is and even trains us in potential critical practices for investigating it.
 By considering its formal structure, its textual definitions, and the means through which we see it, we will map out how it is that we come to know television.

 Prior coursework in Film and Media Studies is recommended, but not required.
 Not open to first-year students.
 Limited to 30 students.
 Omitted 2014-15.
-Professor Hastie.2016-17: Offered in Fall 2016
+Professor Hastie.2017-18: Not offered

 (Offered as ENGL 287 and FAMS 228.)
 This course will introduce students to basic Super 8 film and digital video techniques.
 The course will include workshops in shooting for film and video, Super 8 film editing, Final Cut Pro video editing, lighting, stop motion animation, sound recording and mixing.
 Students will learn to think about and look critically at the moving and still image.
 Students will complete three moving image projects, including one Super 8 film, one video project, and one mixed media project.
 Weekly screenings will introduce students to a wide range of approaches to editing, writing, and directing in experimental, documentary, narrative, and hybrid cinematic forms.
 Screenings include works by Martha Rosler, Bill Viola, the Yes Men, Jennifer Reeves, Mona Hatoum, Guillermo Gómez-Peña, Dziga Vertov, D.A.
 Pennebaker, Jean-Pierre Gorin, Cécile Fontaine, and Johanna Vaude.